 Students and teachers spend the majority of their school day inside, making indoor air quality, including correct temperature and humidity levels, critical to personal health and comfort.

 Without precise humidification management, school facilities that are air conditioned during the summer and heated in the winter are likely to struggle with sub-optimal humidity in the long run.

 Continuous exposure to a humidity level below 40% RH will negatively affect the comfort and health of school staff and students.
 A high absence rate and decrease in productivity are common results.

-Below the threshold of 40%RH, the most commonly known first effect of dry air is electrostatic shock.
-Further, less apparent symptoms can include dull hair, itchy skin, sore eyes and sinuses, contact lens discomfort and increasing dehydration.
 Maintaining optimal humidity levels, however, is proven to prevent these effects and furthermore decrease the danger of airborne viruses, such as influenza, transmitting in classrooms and office environments.

 Download this FREE guide to improving your buildings health to protect students and teachers.

 This document presents an introductory approach for schools on how to best manage humidity levels to optimize health, safety, and productivity.